vkbo/novelWriter/docs/source/project_export.rst

 ========

 The print button allows you to print the content in the preview window.
-You can either print to one of your system's printers, or print directly to file.
+You can either print to one of your system's printers, or print directly to a file as PDF.
 You can also print to file from the regular print dialog.
 The direct to file option is just a shortcut.

 .. _a_export_formats: